BS Requirements

 Computational neuroscience (CP) focuses on applying mathematical tools and theories to investigate brain function.
 This discipline incorporates a diverse set of approaches from mathematics, physics, engineering, and computer science, to understand how the nervous system processes information.
 Such principles are used to answer questions across a variety of domains of neuroscience: cellular and molecular, systems and circuits, and behavioral and cognitive.

-Note, in addition to the Course Requirements outlined below, CP students will need to complete Introduction to Computing (AS.250.205) and a linear algebra and differential equation course.
+Note, in addition to the Course Requirements outlined below, CP students will need to complete additional coursework.
+Students declaring the neuroscience major in spring 2023 and later are required to take Introduction to Computing (AS.250.205).
+All CP students are required to take a linear algebra and differential equation course.
 There are a number of options for fulfilling the linear algebra and differential equations requirement.
 Option 1: Either Linear Algebra (AS.110.201) OR Honors Linear Algebra (AS.110.212) AND Differential Equations with Applications (AS.110.302).
 Option 2: Students can take the combined Linear Algebra and Differential Equations course (EN.553.291).

 Systems neuroscience (ST) seeks to relate brain structure and functioning to behaviors and related physiological processes.
 Research in this area explores the description and analysis of neural circuits.
 This includes identifying the brain nuclei and interconnections making up a circuit, identifying and investigating the implicated neurotransmitters, and characterizing the intrinsic and extrinsic factors that modulate the development and adult functioning of the circuit.
 Topics as diverse as learning and memory, communication, sensory systems, and motivated behaviors (reproduction, feeding, aggression, etc.) are explored from this perspective.
 Another large section of systems neuroscience involves the visual, auditory, and somatosensory sensory systems as well as learning and adaptation of the motor system.